 Group related queries into clusters.
 A pillar page covers the broad topic and links to supporting articles that answer specific sub-questions.
 This is how modern ranking works: Google rewards sites that demonstrate they cover a subject thoroughly, not pages that repeat a phrase.

-Tools like RankBird build these clusters from your real Google Search Console data, which removes the guesswork of keyword research based on assumed intent.
+Topic-clustering tools can build these clusters from your real Google Search Console data, which removes the guesswork of keyword research based on assumed intent.

-Off-page SEO strategies that still work
+Off-page approaches that still work

 Off-page SEO is everything that happens beyond your own pages: links, mentions, and reputation signals.
 The goal is simple.
 Give Google reasons to trust that other people in your space find your content useful.